Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/README.md

 ### The NGSIM US-101 Dataset
 The NGSIM US 101 datatset has been the ultimate open source dataset for trajectory prediction for researchers since its release in 2005.
-Many Researchers including [1-3] have pointed out the presence of noise in the dataset, mainly due to the fact that it has been automatically extracted from video recordings of 8 cameras mounted over buildings overlooking the Hollywood Freeway, in Los Angeles, CA, also known as southbound US 101.
+Many Researchers including [1-3] have pointed out the presence of noise in the dataset, mainly due to the fact that it has been automatically extracted from video recordings of 8 cameras mounted over buildings overlooking the Hollywood Freeway, in Los Angeles, California, also known as southbound US 101.
 The software used for the extraction of the NGSIM US-101 dataset is called NG-VIDEO software.
 In addition, the NGSIM documentation explicitly says:

 > no accuracy assessment has been performed for the data set
 >